-At Spaldwick Community Primary School, we take incidents of violence toward staff very seriously.
+At Spaldwick Primary School, we take incidents of violence and threatened violence toward staff very seriously.
 We also understand that staff are the adults in the situation and can use a 'common sense' approach to keep themselves and the child safe to manage the situation effectively.
-Only staff who have been trained in physical restraint should restrain a child.
+Only staff who have been trained in physical restraint will restrain a child.
+Our trained staff are Louise Worrell and Rosy Foulds.

-All staff should report incidents directly to the Headteacher or Deputy and they should be recorded on a behaviour log.
+All staff will report incidents directly to the Headteacher or Deputy Headteacher and record the incident on Arbor.
 We appreciate these incidents can cause distress for the adults involved, therefore all staff are entitled to take some time away from the classroom to recover their composure.